On the wave equation in spacetimes of Goedel type: Preliminaries on the Lobachevsky space

 \section{Preliminaries on the Lobachevsky space}

-The 2-dimensional Lobachevsky space (known also as the hyperbolic plane, $\mathbb H_2$) is a space defined as the hypersurface $t^2-x^2-y^2$ of the 1+2 dimensional Minkowski space.
+The 2-dimensional Lobachevsky space (known also as the hyperbolic plane, $\mathbb H_2$) is the space defined as the hypersurface $(x_0)^2-(x_1)^2-(x_2)^2=1$ of the 1+2 dimensional Minkowski space (with coordinates $x_0,x_1,x_2$).
 The intrinsic metric of this space is given by

-with $r\in[0,\infty)$, $\vp\in[0,2\pi)$.
+with $x\in[0,\infty)$, $\vp\in[0,2\pi)$.
 (This map covers the whole space.)
 The three Killing vector fields,